sergiusens/snappy-docs/core/usage.md

 ## Find snaps

-A store can contain both public and private snaps.
+The Snap Store contains both public and private snaps.

-Anybody can publish a snap, but doing a store search will only find snaps that are published to the `stable` release channel (and therefore have been reviewed and judged to be of good quality -- so users can install them without concerns).
+Anybody can publish a snap, but doing a Snap Store search will only find snaps that are published to the `stable` release channel (and therefore have been reviewed and judged to be of good quality -- so users can install them without concerns).

 Searches look for matches in the snap name or description: